MonikaSazdova/cognite-chat-app/README.md

 #### 4. Accessing the deployed application:
 - Once the deployment process is complete, the Cognite Chat will be available at [https://bites2bytes.github.io/cognite-chat-app/](https://bites2bytes.github.io/cognite-chat-app/)

 **Note:** The URL above was marked as dangerous by Google Chrome.
 It seems that this is a common issue when deploying with GitHub Pages.
-I am currently trying to solve the problem and get the page reviewed and marked as saved.
+I am currently trying to solve the problem and get the page reviewed and marked as save.
 For now, please open with caution.

 ## How to chat